-Best High-Yield Savings Accounts 2026: Top APY Rates Compared
+Best High-Yield Savings Accounts 2026

 Quick Answer

-| Bank | APY | Minimum | Monthly Fee | Key Downside |
+| Bank | Best For | APY | Sign-Up Bonus | Minimum | Monthly Fee | Key Downside |

-| UFB Direct | 5.01% | $0 | None | Limited customer support (online only) |
+| UFB Direct | Maximum APY | 5.01% | None | $0 | $0 | Online-only support, no mobile app |

-| Discover Online Savings | 4.85% | $0 | None | No mobile app, web-only platform |
+| Discover Online Savings | Zero fees | 4.85% | None | $0 | $0 | Web-only platform, no mobile app |

-| CIT Bank Platinum | 4.80% | $25,000 | None | High minimum deposit required |
+| CIT Bank Platinum | High-balance savers | 4.80% | None | $25,000 | $0 | High minimum deposit required |

-| Marcus (Goldman Sachs) | 4.75% | $0 | None | Slightly lower APY than competitors |
+| Marcus (Goldman Sachs) | Brand trust | 4.75% | None | $0 | $0 | Slightly lower APY than top tier |

-| Ally Bank | 4.70% | $0 | None | Rates historically 0.1-0.2% below top tier |
+| Ally Bank | Goal setting | 4.70% | None | $0 | $0 | APY historically 0.1-0.2% below leaders |

-| SoFi Savings | 4.50% | $0 | None | Requires SoFi checking for bonuses |
+| SoFi Savings | Beginners, bonuses | 4.50% | $300 (with direct deposit) | $0 | $0 | Requires SoFi checking for full bonus |

 APY rates accurate as of April 2026.
 Rates fluctuate weekly based on Federal Reserve policy.
 All accounts carry full FDIC protection up to $250,000.